gracegunne/US_Inflation_Dashboard/README.md

 FRED_API_KEY=YOUR_FRED_KEY
 ```

-If the key is missing the app will stop with an error message.
+If the key is missing or invalid, the app now shows a sidebar prompt where you can paste a valid key without restarting.
+(For persistent use still add it to `.env`.)

 ### Caching
 Downloaded observations are saved in `data/cache_fred.csv` and reused for up to 24 hours.
 Delete the file (or change system time range significantly) to force a refresh.